 If you’re prone to leg cramps at night, these 6 tips may help cramps from happening again:

 - A lot of uphill walking/running or stair-climbing shortens the back muscles and the muscles and tendons at the back of the legs, making them more likely to cramp later.
 Focus attention on stretching these muscle groups after a hilly workout.

 - Go for a deep-tissue therapeutic massage with an experienced practitioner.
-Ask her/him to teach you the techniques for the muscle groups in the legs and feet, so you can work the knots out before they become disabling cramps.
+Ask her/him to teach you the techniques for the muscle groups in the legs and feet, so that you can work the knots out before they become disabling cramps.

-- Loosen the bedcovers so they don’t press your feet down and shorten the muscles of your arches, encouraging them to cramp.
+- Loosen the bedcovers so that they don’t press your feet down and shorten the muscles of your arches, encouraging them to cramp.